The 9 best foods and effects in Tower of Fantasy

 Wholegrain Bread

-While the food only provides only 10 Satiety, it is extremely easy to make and is early game food.
+While Whole Bread provides only 10 Satiety, it is extremely easy to make and is early game food.
 You can easily procure the ingredients required, which is basically Homi Grain x2.
 The ingredient is scattered throughout Astra and Banges.
 It might become redundant during the later stages, but you can always make one if needed.